DCNN-Accelerator/docs/docs/verification.md

 # Verification

-The following outlines software specifications, block diagrams, pseudo code and important results and analysis for the project.
+The following outlines verification of the software-hardware emulation.

 # Code can start below in this format: